kjmears/kjmears.github.io/_posts/sketchnotes/iwmw17/2017-07-12-iwmw17-michael-frantzis.md

   - live
 cc: BY-SA
 ---

-### Students as Humans: Understanding and Segmenting the Real Student Experience

 Interesting range over ways in which universities can understand Student behaviour better, by thinking a bit more about their experiences at university and what might be best for them as individuals, with some ideas how that might be achieved.
 [Bloom's sigma 2 problem] sounds mysterious, but looks interesting.